-Looking for an easy, low-maintenance, inexpensive way to compost your garden?
-You’ll find few better choices than setting up your own worm composting system.
+Are you looking for an easy, low-maintenance, inexpensive way to compost your garden?
+What could be better than setting up your own composting system with a worm farm in your backyard?

 What is a Worm Composting System?